Lorech/chip8/README.md

 ## Testing

 The project utilizes the [Unity framework](https://github.com/ThrowTheSwitch/Unity) to provide unit testing capabilities.
 Due to being entirely self-sufficient, the test suite is compiled into a single executable using test groups from the [Fixtures add-on](https://github.com/ThrowTheSwitch/Unity/tree/master/extras/fixture).
-A custom code generator is included for generating the test runners using this approach.
+A custom code generator written in Python is included for generating the test runners using this approach.

 To run the code generator and compile the test executable, the `BUILD_TESTS` option must be enabled in CMake.
+Running the generator requires Python to be available on the system.

 1. Write a test group, based on [Unity's second example](https://github.com/ThrowTheSwitch/Unity/tree/v2.6.1/examples/example_2) or any of the existing test suites in the project;
 2. Generate the runner for the test group and update `main` for the test suite: